 In Section 3.2, we investigated the relationship between the superflare energy ($E{\rm flare}$) and the rotation period ($P{\rm rot}$) of solar-type superflare stars.
 From Figure 3, the upper limit of $E{\rm flare}$ in a given period bin has a continuous decreasing trend with the rotation period.
 As we also described in Section 3.2, this decreasing trend was not reported in our initial study (Notsu et al. 2013b).
-Notsu et al. (2013b) suggested the maximum superflare energy in a given rotation period bin does not have a clear correlation with the rotation period.
+Notsu et al. (2013b) suggested that the maximum superflare energy in a given rotation period bin does not have a clear correlation with the rotation period.
 This is because some fraction (\sim 40%) of superflare stars used in our initial studies (Maehara et al. 2012; Shibayama et al. 2013; Notsu et al. 2013b) are now found to be subgiants (Notsu et al. 2019), and this contamination of subgiants could affect the statistics.
 In order to check this point, we briefly discuss the superflares on subgiants found from Kepler data.

-We searched for superflares on subgiants from the Kepler 30 minutes (long) time cadence data (Koch et al. 2010) that were taken from 2009 May to 2013 May (quarters 0-17).
-As is listed in Table 6, we selected the 36784 G-type subgiant stars on the basis of the evolutionary state classifications (Main Sequence (MS)/ Subgiants / Red giants/Cool main-sequence binaries) and effective temperature ($T{\rm eff}$) values listed in Berger et al. (2018), as done for solar-type stars in Section 2.1.
-Among these subgiant stars, 3533 stars having the values of brightness variations amplitude (Amp) and rotation period ($P{\rm rot}$) in McQuillan et al. 2014 are finally used for the flare search process.
-The method of the flare detection and the flare energy estimation are the same as those done for solar-type stars in Sections 2.1 and 2.2.
+We searched for superflares on subgiants from the Kepler 30 minute (long) time cadence data (Koch et al. 2010) that were taken from 2009 May to 2013 May (quarters 0-17).
+As listed in Table 6, we selected the 36,784 G-type subgiant stars on the basis of the evolutionary state classifications (MS/subgiants/red giants/cool MS binaries) and effective temperature ($T{\rm eff}$) values listed in Berger et al. (2018), as done for solar-type stars in Section 2.1.
+Among these subgiant stars, 3533 stars having the values of brightness variation amplitude (Amp) and rotation period (P{rot}) in McQuillan et al. (2014) are finally used for the flare search process.
+The method of flare detection and energy estimation is the same as that for solar-type stars in Sections 2.1 and 2.2.
 As a result, we detected 3780 flares on 168 G-type subgiant stars (see Table 6).
-We should note here that it is possible that among these "subgiant" stars, not only single evolved "subgiant" stars, but also pre-main stars or binary stars (e.g. RSCVn-type binary stars), can be included.
+We should note here that it is possible that among these "subgiant" stars, not only single evolved subgiant stars but also pre-mainsequence or binary stars (e.g., RS CVn-type binary stars) can be included.
 This is because of the simple classifications in Berger et al. (2018), which only used the absolute brightness of the star from Gaia-DR2 parallaxes.